1.1. Stress during certain brain development phases particularly harmful¶

 -

-Acute stress increased 5-HT7 receptor gene expression in the CA1 region of the hippocampus, while 5-HT1A receptor gene expression decreased
+Acute stress increased the gene expression of the 5-HT7 receptor in the CA1 region of the hippocampus, while the gene expression of the 5-HT1A receptor decreased

-- Corticosterone dose-dependently affects 5-HT1A receptor-mediated responses in rat hippocampus in vitro and in vivo: activation of only the high-affinity mineralocorticoid receptor suppresses 5-HT1A receptor-mediated responses, whereas additional activation of lower affinity glucocorticoid receptors enhances 5-HT effects.
+- Corticosterone dose-dependently influences 5-HT1A receptor-mediated responses in the rat hippocampus in vitro and in vivo: activation of only the high-affinity mineralocorticoid receptor suppresses 5-HT1A receptor-mediated responses, while additional activation of lower-affinity glucocorticoid receptors enhances the effect of 5-HT.

 - Glucocorticoid-mediated chronic stress downregulated 5-HT1A receptors in the hippocampus in animals.